torivarm/iac-terraform/README.md

 ## What you'll find in this repository:

+- **Course schedule**: Course schedule which contains all the information you need to follow this course.
+Week number, topic and need to reed-theory and practical exercises.

 - **Theory**: Dive into our organized and easy-to-understand theory section that covers the fundamental principles of IaC and best practices.

 - **Practical Video Lectures**: Learning by doing is the key to mastering IaC.
 In this repository you will find a collection of engaging video lectures, carefully curated to demonstrate real-world scenarios and hands-on implementations.
 The videos will become more and more complex as the course goes.